 Thank you for your interest in our Autism Exchange Programme.

-We have tried to answer our frequently asked questions below.
-However, if your question has not been answered, please do not hesitate to get in contact with a member of our team via firstname.lastname@example.org
+We have tried to answer frequently asked questions below however, if your question has not been answered, please do not hesitate to get in contact with a member of our team via firstname.lastname@example.org.

 - Civil Service

 - Expert training and support throughout the placement